MicrosoftDocs/VBA-Docs/api/Excel.ProtectedViewWindow.Visible.md

 # ProtectedViewWindow.Visible property (Excel)

-Returns or sets a value that determines whether the specified  **Protected View** window is visible.
+Returns or sets a value that determines whether the specified Protected View window is visible.
 Read/write

 ## Syntax

 _expression_.**Visible**

-_expression_ A variable that represents a '[ProtectedViewWindow](Excel.ProtectedViewWindow.md)' object.
+_expression_ A variable that represents a **[ProtectedViewWindow](Excel.ProtectedViewWindow.md)** object.

 ## Return value